theaayushdev/Code2Convert_HackForBusiness/README.md

 # Pasale: Hyper-Local Retail Data Platform for Nepal

 Pasale is a simple, clean, and powerful Flutter application designed to digitize Nepal’s massive but largely offline retail sector.
-By making retail management easy and accessible for local shopkeepers, Pasale brings real-time inventory, sales tracking, and valuable analytics into the hands of 300,000+ stores across Nepal.
+By making retail management easy and accessible for local shopkeepers, Pasale brings real-time inventory, sales tracking, and valuable analytics into the hands of 300,000+ stores across Nepal..

 ---